 When capacitors are connected in parallel, the total capacitance is the sum of the individual capacitors’ capacitances.
-This also increases ripple-current tollerence.
+This also increases ripple-current capability.

 Capacitor in Series

 Capacitors connected in series for a higher total voltage rating, although this configuration will have a lower total capacitance than any single one in the circuit.
-This series circuit offers .
-The voltage drop across each capacitor is the sum of the total applied voltage.
+The total voltage drop is the sum of the voltage drops across the capacitor.

 The negative electrode of a capacitor.

 The amount of electricity present upon the capacitor's plates.
 Also, the act of forcing of electrons onto the capacitor's plates.
 See Coulomb.

 The coulomb is the International System of Units unit of electric charge.
 It is the charge transported by a constant current of one ampere in one second.

 Situation where two circuits are connected together where only the AC voltage is passed.

 Corona is a small but locally intense electrical discharge that injects charge into the insulating film adjacent to edges of foil/metallization or a location where air is trapped between foil/metallization and the film.
 The discharge is caused by a voltage gradient large enough to ionize molecules in either the film or small air pockets.
 Each discharge does some small but cumulative damage to the film.
 This will result in a short circuit in a plain film/foil part.
 However, metallized film parts self-heal, but additional discharges will result in progressive capacitance loss.

 The amount of charge moving past a given reference point over time.